Davide64-dev/FEUP_FSI_CTF/CTF11.md

 print(flag)
 ```

-Upon executing the modified code, we successfully obtained the flag, as illustrated in the image below.
+Lastly, upon executing the modified code, we successfully obtained the flag, as illustrated in the image below.

 ![Image2](images/CTF11/2.png)